-I knew I was in trouble when I had to request for the van that I was renting be washed it was filty dirty inside and out and they tried to give it to me.
+I knew I was in trouble when I had to request for the van that I was renting be washed it was filthy dirty inside and out and they tried to give it to me.
 The agent insisted that it had been washed before.
 I feel that I am wasting my time now but I want to express my thoughts.
 When driving the van, it drove like it was going to fall apart.
 I tried to call the number on the contract and no answer so I just dealt with it.
 When I turned the van in, the agent insisted that the system works when essence the system is broken.

 I called the lost and found and left a message.
 Their recording says they will follow up within 24 hrs.
 Not true!!!
 Today 7 days later I have not received a call.
-Finally I talked to a gentleman at fox San Diego and he said he would check in the van.
-He called me back and said he did not see the cash in the van but noted that he would leave a note for lost and found to call me the next day (wed).
+Finally I talked to a gentleman at Fox San Diego and he said he would check in the van.
+He called me back and said he did not see the cash in the van but noted that he would leave a note for lost and found to call me the next day (Wed).

-I understand that we live in a society where $200 makes a huge difference in a persons life but fox should instill some morale values in its employees.
-I would be writing a different response on this site if I had gotten a call saying the my cash was in the office and to come by and pick it up.
+I understand that we live in a society where $200 makes a huge difference in a person's life but Fox should instill some morale values in its employees.
+I would be writing a different response on this site if I had gotten a call saying that my cash was in the office and to come by and pick it up.
 I am going to copy this post and post it on as many sites as I can just hoping that at least one customer will read it before renting a vehicle from this company.
 Needless to say I was not happy.
 If there were a star rating, I would give a 1/2 since the a/c did work.
-How about upgrading to sat radio fox.
+How about upgrading to sat radio Fox.
 Come on we are almost in 2012.
 Get with your competition.
 I will stop now.